How to Remove Stubborn Ink Stains

 - Polish or wax the wood immediately after cleaning to prevent future mishaps.

 While ink stains on wallpaper may be few and far between, they happen.
 Luckily, there's a simple solution to the problem.
 Simply rub a pencil eraser on the stain until it's completely gone.
 Use small, gentle movements to avoid damaging the wallpaper.
 If this doesn't work, try washing with soap and water, using a wall-paper safe household cleaner or in severe cases, replacing the wallpaper.

 Ink stains don't typically adhere to linoleum or vinyl tile, so removing ink stains from these surfaces is easy most of the time.
 More serious stains do occur, though most often they require nothing more than a little household cleaner.

-stain with an all-purpose cleaner following the manufacturer's
+- Spray the stain with an all-purpose cleaner following the manufacturer's directions.

 - Rinse away the cleaner, and the ink stain should be gone.